- Instructions for Form 8955-SSA - Introductory Material

 |Code C||Use this code for a participant previously reported under the plan of a different plan sponsor and who will now be receiving a future benefit from the plan reported on this form.
 Also complete columns (b), (c), (h), and (i).|

 |Code D||Use this code for a participant previously reported under the plan number shown on this form who is no longer entitled to those deferred vested benefits.
 This includes a participant who has begun receiving benefits, has received a lump-sum payout, or has been transferred to another plan (for example, in the case of a plan termination).
 Also complete columns (b) and (c).
 Participants should not be reported under Code D merely because they return to the service of the plan sponsor.|

 Line 9, column (b).

-Enter the exact SSN of each participant listed.
+Enter the full nine-digit SSN of each participant listed.
+Please do not enter only the last four digits of the SSN.
 If the participant is a foreign national employed outside the United States who does not have an SSN, enter the word "FOREIGN".